Sasanh/CRISP/README.md

 usage:
-Input_Folder_VCF       Folder containing input VCF files Output_Folder_VCF      Folder that the trimmed VCF files will be generated. unique.bed.txt         Unique regions in the genome with uniqueness score of "1"
+Input_Folder_VCF       Folder containing input VCF files Output_Folder_VCF      Output Folder that the trimmed VCF files will be generated. unique.bed.txt         Unique regions in the genome with uniqueness score of "1"
 ```
 <br />